 - INTERVAL – It is the same as UNFORMATTED or GROUPINTERVAL

 proc means data=class2; class age bmi/order=freq; var height weight; run;

 The BY statement provides summaries for the groups created by the combination of all BY variables. whreas the CLASS statement will provide summarized values for each class variable separately and also for each possible combination of class variables unless yu use the NWAY option.

 You can also use the CLASS and BY statements together to analyze the data by the levels of class variables within BY groups.

 OUTPUT options in PROC SUMMARY

-The OUTPUT statement with the OUT= option is used to store the summary statistics in a SAS dataset.
-There are other options that you can use on the OUTPUT statements.
+The OUTPUT statement with the OUT= option stores the summary statistics in a SAS dataset.
+There are other options which you can use on the OUTPUT statements.

 - AUTONAME – This allows the MEANS and SUMMARY to determine names for the generated variables;